 The Value of Extra Insurance

 Understanding the costs of a paint job without insurance is essential.

 For example if because of an accident or vandalism your car needs a new paint job, how much would it cost?
 It is not a service where you can quickly search the internet and find a pre-determined price.

 A paint job quote takes into account a lot of variables.
 Research about the cost of paint jobs reveals this.
 The age of the car and the amount of damage are two considerations.
 So is the type of finish on the car.
 These are just a few of the variables that will help to determine the cost.

 Chances are the cost of the paint job will be much higher than the deductible.
 These higher prices can be hard on the pocketbook.
 Some feel they are saving money just by paying for basic insurance.
 Basic insurance is mandatory.
 The real question is, is one saving money?
 Or is it taking an unnecessary risk?

 When anyone is checking out which insurance to buy it is important to keep the “what ifs” in mind.
 Compare this to the vehicle and whether it would be worth having a paint job done if it were to become damaged.
 Purchasing both comprehensive and collision insurance requires careful thought and consideration.

 Real Value In Insurance

 There is a real value from Insurance coverage.
 Some think that a paint job is a minor thing.
 It is not when it affects the overall appearance of the vehicle.

 A damaged car even from a minor accident may be no more than paint damage.
-Yet, the costs for a new paint job can be quite high.
+Yet, the costs of a new paint job can be quite high.
 Knowing that the insurance coverage will pay for this gives peace of mind.
 A car that has even slight paint damage must be re-painted.
 At least in the area where it occurs.
 If it’s not then, there is a risk the car will rust, and further damage occurs.
 Insurance that covers paint jobs prevents this.